Snowdar/asv-subtools/README.md

 ```

 ### 3. Clone ASV-Subtools
-ASV-Subtools could be saw as a set of tools like utils/steps of Kaldi, so there are only two extra stages to complete the installation:
+ASV-Subtools could be seen as a set of tools like 'utils' or 'steps' of Kaldi, so there are only two extra stages to complete the final installation:
 + Clone ASV-Subtools to your project.
 + Install the requirements of python (**Python3 is recommended**).

+Here is the method cloning ASV-Subtools from Github:

 ```shell
 # Clone asv-subtools from github